Publications and projects

 Current research work and interests

-I am transcribing rental rolls and other material relating to the island of Arran in the seventeenth and eighteenth centuries.
+I am transcribing rental rolls and other material relating to the island of Arran in the seventeenth and eighteenth centuries, and hope to publish these in 2025.

 Along with volunteers in Scotland and Zeeland, I am transcribing seventeenth century accounts of the Scots kirk in Veere.